envsecrets/envsecrets/README.md

 # envsecrets

-CLI first management for your environment secrets.
+CLI-first management for your environment secrets.